Check out the blazing red OnePlus 6, available July 10

-OnePlus recently announced it will release a limited-edition red OnePlus 6, available starting July 10 with preorders kicking off July 2.
+OnePlus recently announced it will release a limited-edition red OnePlus 6, available next week on July 10.
+Pre-orders have already begun.

 The obnoxiously shiny red phone -- I mean that in the best way -- will only be available in North America and Europe for $579 and £519, with 128GB of storage.